RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 - RS54732 - Fixed incorrect reporting of number database connections, which caused the number of connections to be reported as a 20 digit number

 - RS52265 - Fixed excessive log lines reporting when an Active-Active database is on featureset `0`.
-We recommend [upgrading the featureset]({{<relref "/rs/installing-upgrading/upgrading/upgrade-active-active">}}) version to the latest
+[Upgrade the featureset]({{<relref "/rs/installing-upgrading/upgrading/upgrade-active-active">}}) version to the latest.

 - RS56122 - Fixed a bug that was causing AOF files to grow when the replicas of two Active-Active databases became disconnected during full synchronization